 To consider if you would like to study in Prague or Bremen

 Both Prague and Bremen have semester dates that do not correspond to the dates of Uppsala University.
 Their autumn term, that is called winter term, both starts and ends earlier.
 For Prague the overlap into the Spring term in Uppsala is not so big, but for Bremen it is substantial.

 For this to work out you need to make a plan and also contact the departmental coordinators to discuss your plans.

-If you would like to study other subjects you can apply for exchange through the International Office.
+If you would like to study other subjects you can apply for exchange through the Unit for International Mobility.
 They have more exchange places on offer, both in Media and Communication Studies and in other subjects.
 Through the International Office you can also go for exchange to all part of the world, not only Europe.

 Who can apply?

 All students that are enrolled on a program in Media and Communication Studies or that have taken a course in Media and Communication Studies at the Department of Informatics and Media can apply for exchange studies at our partners in Prague or Bremen.
 The exchange can be done on all three cycles of studies – bachelor's, master's or doctoral.

 You can study abroad for one semester or maximum one year on each study cycle.
 If you are a student on the Bachelor's Programme in Media, Communication and Journalism Studies you may choose one of the elective semesters for the exchange.
 If you are a student on the Master Programme in Social Science, Digital Media and Society, the third semester offers the best conditions for an exchange.